itskarthiksrinivas/PowerShellScript/README.md

-# PowerShellScript
+# PowerShell script to turn OFF all your VMs in your subscription
-I am sharing few PowerShell script which is useful for managing resources
+This script is used to turn off all the VMs in your subscription.